mitchbr31/mitchbr/Python/ReadMe.md

 # 1. Searches
 1.1.
 Breadth First Search

-Using the Breadth First Search algorithm to run against a csv file.
-This can be viewed in both a .py format, as well as an Anaconda notebook.
+Using the Breadth First Search algorithm to run against a csv file

 1.2.
 A* Search

-Using the A* Search algorithm to run against a csv file.
-This can be viewed in both a .py format, as well as an Anaconda notebook.
+Using the A* Search algorithm to run against a csv file

 # 2. Web Scraping
 2.1 NBA Scores